Your baby, your body, your partner and the prenatal visit, plus tips for the 29th week of pregnancy.

 Women typically start writing a birth plan around the 29th week.
 Dads can take part in this process, as they will be an intricate part of birth.
 The nursery, household safety, and running errands for the expecting will also be part of everyday life.

 During this time you can also build the crib, stroller, changing table, and other room accessories as well as securing television sets to the wall with safety straps, placing mounts on appliances to prevent tipping, and placing socket protectors in all electrical sockets.
 These may seem like small things, but they are ensuring the safety of the baby who will be crawling and walking before you know it.

 Do you have a birth plan?
-A birth plan is a written checklist of sorts that women can use to plan out how they want active labor to proceed.
+A birth plan is a written checklist of sorts to plan out how you want active labor to proceed.
 When making a birth plan, it is important to be flexible as not all wants are the same as needs.
-Women tend to think optimistically about labor and delivery, but there are complications, problems, and situations that may arise that require the birthing plan to be changed a bit.
+You will naturally tend to think optimistically about labor and delivery, but you should prepare ahead of time just in case complications or situations arise that require the birthing plan to be changed a bit.

-If you are planning for a natural childbirth, it's important to note what type of anesthesia you prefer if the need arises.
+If you are planning for natural childbirth, it's important to note what type of anesthesia you prefer if the need arises.
 Natural labor is often a desire until the strongest contractions begin.